 We will promote higher levels of professional expertise in all areas of the organization, focusing especially on the needs of schools not meeting all of their goals and other priority areas.
-We will strengthen programs that recruit and support a diverse workforce throughout the district by continuing the Minority Teacher Recruitment Program, scholarship programs for JCPS minority high school graduates, and tuition assistance programs for classified employees, as well as by exploring an alternative certification program for leaders.
-We will provide a new-teacher induction program that offers professional development in the content areas of literacy, math, science, and social studies and in instructional processes such as CARE for Kids, inquiry-based instruction, and teaching in collaborative school cultures.
-We will incorporate a major component into our professional development program to prepare principals to work effectively in urban settings and in schools not meeting all of their goals.
+We will strengthen programs that recruit and support a diverse workforce throughout the district by continuing the Multicultural Teacher Recruitment Program, scholarship programs for JCPS minority high school graduates, and tuition-assistance programs for classified employees as well as by exploring an alternative certification program for leaders.
+We will provide a new-teacher induction program that offers professional development in the content areas of literacy, math, science, and social studies and in such instructional processes as CARE for Kids, inquiry-based instruction, formative assessment, and teaching in collaborative school cultures.
+We will incorporate a major component into our professional-development program to prepare principals to work effectively in urban settings and in schools not meeting all of their goals.

-Strategy 8: Enhance Organizational Effectiveness through Technology
+Strategy 8: Enhance Organizational Effectiveness Through Technology

-We will enhance organizational effectiveness through improved data management and will increase administrative efficiency by improving technology infrastructure, support systems, and professional development services.
-We will enhance communication among staff, students, families, and the community through technology innovation providing timely information in a variety of formats, such as parent portals.
+We will enhance organizational effectiveness through improved data management and user-friendly dashboards.
+We will increase administrative efficiency through interoperability among all administrative systems to reduce redundant data entry.
+We will continue to improve technology infrastructure in order to increase access to resources and reliability of all systems and to reduce costs.
+We will continue to enhance communication among staff, students, families, and the community through technology innovations by providing timely information in a variety of formats to assist in data-driven decision making.